 Just remember that working from home still involves working.
 While it adds flexibility to step in and care for your child when needed, you can’t work productively and care for an infant or toddler at the same time.

-As a test run, take a weekend to work from home and see how productive you are.
+As a test run, take a week to work from home and see how productive you are.
 Some people “practice” working from home for a few weeks beforehand to ensure they can actually stay organized and effective.
 It helps if you have some strategies for balancing work and child care and are prepared to find ways to keep your kids busy while you work.

 9. Adjust Your Schedule